thinktandem/tandem/docs/manifesto/values.md

 Therefore, the more time we can spend on the right things the more we can achieve.

 We do this by always striving to do the _right amount_ of the _right thing_ at the _right time_ and for the _right reasons_.
-Doing so greatly reduces collective stress, improve relationships and encourages work-life balance.
+Doing so greatly reduces collective stress, improves relationships and encourages work-life balance.

 We also invest _way_ more time on things that are unlikely to change long term instead of [flavors of the week.](https://www.youtube.com/watch?v=uAmINmjpQxw) This is to say we focus on building _robust systems_ and _resilient institutions_ that can stand the test of time instead of the brittle or fickle.